 Want to open a gym?

 But starting a gym is certainly no walk in the park, that’s for sure.
-And just how to open a gym is a question that many personal trainers ask themselves as they make their way in their fitness journey, especially once they are more established in their career.
+And how to open a gym is a question that many personal trainers ask themselves as they make their way in their fitness journey, especially once they are more established in their careers.

-Of course, this is only a blog post, so we are just going to scratch the surface, that’s for sure.
-But my intention is to give you an idea into the steps to open a business like a gym and answer a number of questions that you might have.
+Of course, this is only a blog post so that we will scratch the surface, that’s for sure.
+But I intend to give you an idea of the steps to open a business like a gym and answer several questions that you might have.

-Some of these will include how to open your own gym and the steps you need to follow to do so, the cost to open a gym, the types of gyms you could open, what a gym owner salary is and many more interesting ideas about being a personal trainer and gym ownership.
+Some of these will include how to open your own gym and the steps you need to follow to do so, the cost to open a gym, the types of gyms you could open, what a gym owner’s salary is, and many more interesting ideas about being a personal trainer and gym ownership.

 So if the question of “how to start a gym business” is of particular interest to you, I think you will this blog pretty worthwhile!

 - Why open a gym you can call yours?